Artisan-Peeper/cam-detector/README.md

 # Camera Detection Entity Object
+- Created by tcker

 This is a simple Tensorflow.js integration of object detecting